 lifespark, Amnesty International and ACAT (Association of Christians Against Torture) organize a conference with Bill Pelke in Olten/Switzerland.

 For its 25th anniversary, lifespark invites Ray KRONE, the 100th death row inmate exonerated since 1976, to be our special guest, presents extracts from the newly made “The Penalty”, and live music performed by Inmates’ Voices Choir.

 Since 1993, lifespark has greatly expanded its services for its members and in public activities.
-So far about 300 lifespark members have become penfriends with around 1800 inmates have received penfriends from lifespark.
+So far around 1800 inmates have received penfriends from lifespark.